 - What ADA requirements need to be met (physical, visual, audio) and how will this affect the storytelling?

-Finally, when selecting a vendor to assist with your audiovisual or interactive exhibit needs, we recommend sending a Request for Proposal for one project and providing as much information as possible to ensure an apples-to-apples comparison.
+Finally, when selecting a vendor to assist with your audiovisual or museum interactive exhibit needs, we recommend sending a Request for Proposal for one project and providing as much information as possible to ensure an apples-to-apples comparison.
 You can then see how multiple vendors approach the same project and make a well-informed selection.

 Now let the challenge begin!